 This policy provides guidance on the definitions used within the Risk Analysis sheet within the Database Input Workbook for full and follow-up examinations.
-This policy provides definitions for the seven risk categories, inherent risk, risk management, composite risk, and risk trends.
+The definitions for the seven risk categories, inherent risk, risk management, composite risk, and risk trends are as explained here.